 Concurrency care is not something that all states and territories do but is our most common type of care in the ACT and ideally the model of care for every child.
 What it means in practice, is that you are supporting restoration while also being committed to caring for a child permanently if restoration is not successful.

 It may seem hard at first to comprehend that you can work towards two different outcomes at the same time but it means children are moved less often, reducing further trauma in their lives and you can have a profound effect on helping a family that needs your support and kindness.

 As concurrent carers, you will be requested to take time off work to integrate the child into your home, affording the child and yourself the opportunity to start the process of attachment, the foundation to a successful care placement.

-See below for real stories from our concurrency foster carers.
+You can see more real stories from our concurrency foster carers below:

 As the name suggests, this type of care will be permanent.
 It is for children with long term orders that are not already in a concurrency placement.
 As these orders can take sometimes a few years to be granted, post attempts of restoration, children with care orders to 18 are typically not babies or toddlers.
 Contact with birth family is often less frequent than in short term/crisis care but still very important for a child’s identity, sense of belonging, as well as nurturing cultural identity.

 If you are matched to provide long term care to a child or young person there will be an expectation that if deemed appropriate for that child, permanency orders will be pursued.
 Permanency orders include an Adoption order or Enduring Parental Responsibility orders.

 Tony's story about being a long term foster carer